NullSuNaN/thread_public.bash/docs/lock.md

 * Releases a lock acquired by `tpubLock`
 * Must be called in the **same thread** after `tpubLock`
 * Unlocking from a different thread is illegal
-* * this will freeze the thread, and will change its behavior
+* * this will freeze the thread, and will change its behavior in later updates

 ### Returns